-Under certain circumstances, we may become obliqated to pay liquidated damages under the terms of certain of our outstanding securities.
+Under certain circumstances, we may become obligated to pay liquidated damages or to issue additional shares of Common Stock under the terms of certain of our outstanding securities.

-As described above under "Prospectus Summary - Recent Developments," we filed the registration statement of which this prospectus forms a part to register the Rosalind Shares and the Registrable Shares for sale or other disposition be the Selling Stockholders.
-Because the registration statement was not declared effective by the SEC on or prior to the Extension Date, we are liable to Rosalind for liquidated damages under the terms of the registration rights agreements relating to the Private Placements and the Debt Exchange for the period between the Extension Date and the effective date of the registration statement.
+As described above under "Prospectus Summary - Recent Developments," we are filing the registration statement of which this prospectus forms a part to register the Rosalind Shares and the Registrable Shares for sale or other disposition be the Selling Stockholders.
+Because this registration statement will not be declared effective by the SEC on or prior to the Extension Date, we are liable to Rosalind for liquidated damages under the terms of the registration rights agreements relating to the Private Placements and the Debt Exchange until such time as this registration statement is declared effective by the SEC.
+In the event that this registration statement is not declared effective by the SEC on or prior to January 15, 2020, the Rule 144 Reset Date will be deemed to occur with respect to the Series E-1 Preferred Stock.
+Upon the occurrence of either Rule 144 Reset Date, the Conversion Price of the applicable Preferred Stock and the Exercise Price of the related 2019 Warrants may be further reduced which would result in an increase in the number of shares of Common Stock issuable in respect thereof.
 We will also be liable for liquidated damages if we fail to comply with certain covenants contained in the registration rights agreements relating to the Private Placements and the Debt Exchange.